The Theory of Universal Graphs for Infinite Duration Games: Introduction

 1em \textbf{Ubiquity of universal trees.} In summary, all quasipolynomial time algorithms for parity games (and some exponential ones) fall in one of two families, and both are based on the combinatorial notion of universal trees.
 This has a number of consequences: \begin{itemize} \item \textit{simplicity}: all algorithms are instances of one of two generic algorithms, \item \textit{combinatorial abstraction}: algorithms have been reduced to a purely combinatorial notion on trees which is easier to study and captures the combinatorial contents and complexity of the algorithms, \item \textit{lower bounds}: the lower bounds on universal trees imply a complexity barrier applying to both families of algorithms, hence to all known quasipolynomial time algorithms. \end{itemize}

 1em \textbf{Beyond parity games.} There are a number of other objectives of interest, the most prominent one being mean payoff.
-We introduce universal graphs for any positionally determined objective (with some additional technical assumptions, see Subsection~\ref{subsec:assumptions}) with the following goals: constructing generic algorithms, reducing the construction of algorithms to the combinatorial understanding of universal graphs, and offering lower bounds to argue about the optimality of the algorithms within this framework.
+We introduce universal graphs for any objective which is positionally determined for at least one of the two players (with some additional technical assumptions, see Subsection~\ref{subsec:assumptions}) with the following goals: constructing generic algorithms, reducing the construction of algorithms to the combinatorial understanding of universal graphs, and offering lower bounds to argue about the optimality of the algorithms within this framework.
+As we shall see, when the objective corresponds to parity games, universal graphs instantiate as universal trees.

 1em \textbf{Our contributions and outline.} The first part of the paper is to develop the theory of universal graphs.

 After the mandatory preliminaries in Section~\ref{sec:preliminaries}, we start in Section~\ref{sec:reductions} by constructing a generic algorithm for solving games by reduction to safety games.
 We present three sufficient conditions for this algorithm to be correct: using a separating automaton, using a good-for-small-games automaton, or using a universal graph.
 We give in Section~\ref{sec:saturation} the main technical result of the theory of universal graphs: it is a normalisation result through a saturation process showing the equivalence of the three models.
 A first consequence of this normalisation is an efficient implementation of the generic algorithm defined in Section~\ref{sec:reductions} as a value iteration algorithm, constructed in Section~\ref{sec:value_iteration}.